-How well do you understand what it means to socialise, travel and holiday safely during alert level 1 lockdown this December and into the new year?
+How well do you understand what it means to socialise, travel and holiday safely during alert level 1 lockdown this holiday season coming up?
 With domestic travel between provinces now open, how can South Africans keep each other safe from COVID-19 as we move through the country over the holidays?

 We want to connect and socialise with each other - but at what cost?